MBTA: New Red, Orange line trains taken out of service after derailment

 The train was crossing to the southbound track to accommodate the ongoing Orange Line maintenance work, the spokesperson added.

-Shuttle buses replaced service on the Orange Line between Oak Grove and Sullivan Square stations disrupting thousands of commuters.
+Shuttle buses replaced service on the Orange Line between Oak Grove and Sullivan Square stations.

 “They’ve been doing work for weeks and now I think the work they’ve been doing is messing up the track and it got derailed,” commuter Brandon Ivy said.